How Do You Feel About That?

 At this point, anyone who knows me might be thinking, “Come on, Larry.
 You’re a rational, logical, analytical kind of guy.
 What do you know about feelings?”
 Actually, I know quite a bit about feelings, emotions and desires.
 I am an intense person but not very demonstrative, so a lot can be going on inside with very little showing on the outside.
 I have a wide range of emotions and many of them are intense.
 Certain human situations make me cry, whether I see them in pictures and videos or in person.
 I can feel elated about a success or discovery.
 I can be ecstatic or furious; I know emotions and the feelings that accompany them.
 I understand desires and have a lot of them, some acceptable and some not.
-I am not a machine; I am human.
+I’m not a machine; I’m human.

-You cannot know how many times I have said to myself, “I really, really do not want to do this.
-But I will do it because I need to do it.”
+You don’t know how many times I’ve said to myself, “I really, really don’t want to do this.
+But I’ll do it because I need to do it.”
 Quite frankly, I sometimes felt that way about working on this article.
 Even today, I had blocked out some time to work on this but kept thinking of other things I would prefer doing.
 I had to force myself to open this document in my computer and begin reading it.
 Sure, I believed I knew God’s will on this matter and even knew some ideas I should include in the text, but I had to battle my feelings before I could get started.
 As I read what I had drafted earlier and saw the reality of it, my feelings began changing radically.

 The point is this: you are responsible for your thoughts, your feelings, your desires, your perspective and your priorities.
 Repentance includes everything related to your attitude, including your feelings, emotions and desires.

 Your feelings and emotions coincide with what you think and believe.
 Therefore, you can expect the way you feel to change as you repent.
 God calls on you to repent–whether you are objective or subjective, intuitive or rational–knowing that your attitudes, standards and priorities affect what you do and how you feel.